-The final requirement to complete the Honors Foundation Program is to participate in an assessment of your Honors College experience.
-The assessment will occur via an online form and you may also be contacted for an exit interview.
-You will receive a link to the online form in the semester you intend to complete the Honors Foundation Program.
+The final requirement to complete the Honors Foundations Program is to participate in an assessment of your Honors College experience.
+The assessment will occur via an online form.
+You will receive a link to the online form in the semester you intend to complete the Honors Foundations Program.